 Your teeth can go through a lot of punishment, even if you are good with your oral hygiene routine, and there will be times when some sort of damage can occur or wear and tear simply takes its toll.

-A routine problem for many us is discoloration.
-Your teeth can become discolored as a root of having work like root canal treatment done, or the regular use of certain prescription drugs and even excessive use of fluoride, can all be a factor in altering the appearance of your teeth.
+A routine problem for many of us is discoloration.
+Your teeth can become discolored as a root of having work like root canal treatment at Malouf Dental done, or the regular use of certain prescription drugs and even excessive use of fluoride, can all be a factor in altering the appearance of your teeth.

 All of these problems can often be fixed by using dental veneers to restore your smile.